 Breached contracts are a common and serious issue for both individuals and businesses.
-Commercial leases, licensing contracts, entertainment contracts, loan agreements and employment contracts are just a few of the claim types that may entitle you to damages.
+Commercial leases, licensing contracts, buy-sell agreements, loan agreements, and employment contracts are just a few of the types of contracts that, when violated, may entitle you to damages.

-The Business Trial Group works on a contingency-fee basis, which means that we don’t charge you hourly rates.
-In fact, we don’t charge you at all if we don’t successfully resolve your case.
-This business model allows us to pursue the legal pathways that best suit your needs and yield the optimal result.
+The Business Trial Group works on a contingency-fee basis, which means that we do not charge you hourly rates.
+In fact, we do not charge you at all unless we successfully resolve your case.
+This business model allows us to pursue the legal pathways that best suit your needs and yield optimal results.

-The Business Trial Group’s attorneys have extensive experience working with contract litigation disputes and know how to help you get justice.
-Once you become our client, you will be fully supported by our dedication, proven track record and considerable resources.
+Our attorneys have extensive experience winning contract litigation disputes and know how to help you get justice.
+Should we take your case, you will be fully supported by our dedication, proven track record, and considerable resources.

 Types of Contracts

-Although business owners usually do their best to make contracts as comprehensive as possible, disputes can occasionally arise.
+Although businessmen and women may do their best to make contracts as comprehensive as possible, disputes can still arise.
 Here are some of the common contract types, as well as the legal challenges they can create.

 In services contracts, one party contracts another to provide a service within a stated period of time.
-Typically, services contracts specify the liability of the service provider as well as the payment schedule.
+Typically, services contracts specify the responsibilities of the service provider as well as the payment schedule.

-Buy-sell contracts often become the focus of lawsuits when a business has multiple owners.
-There may be a dispute, for example, over how proceeds of a sale will be allocated, who controls a business, or other related issues.
+Buy-sell contracts also become the focus of lawsuits when a business has multiple owners.
+There may be a disputes, for example, over how proceeds of a sale will be allocated, who controls a business, or other related issues.

 Formal employment contracts help employers and employees understand their responsibilities to each other.
-They are also created to set expectations around compensation, services, conduct and termination policies.
+They also set expectations for compensation, services, conduct, and termination policies.

 Many cases involve a plaintiff who was terminated early, terminated for improper reasons, or is otherwise owed money under their employment contract.
-As is the case with other types of contract disputes, the plaintiff often has to demonstrate losses suffered as the result of a contract breach in order to recover damages.
+As is the case with other types of contract disputes, the main issue is that a plaintiff must demonstrate losses suffered as the result of a contract breach in order to recover damages.

 When you purchase a franchise from a large business, the contracts involved are especially extensive and may be standardized across all franchise locations.
 These types of contracts usually contain highly specific language about the buyer’s responsibilities and may have clauses absolving the greater company from liability.

-These contracts are challenging to dispute because many times, owners of large franchised corporations have strong legal teams accustomed to suppressing lawsuits.
-For this reason, it’s important to have an attorney on your side to make sure that you have a fair chance to make your case and recover your losses.
+These contracts can be challenging to dispute because many times franchise agreements have onerous dispute resolution provisions and other provisions limiting liability.
+For this reason, it is important to have an attorney on your side to make sure that you have a fair chance to make your case and recover your losses.

 Types of Recoveries from Breach of Contract Lawsuits

-When someone reneges on their contract, you may have the opportunity to recover any losses you suffered as a result.
+When someone breaches a contract, you may have the opportunity to recover losses you suffered as a result.
 Damages can take the form of financial compensation, and a judge may additionally require the party who caused the breach to fulfill the contract.

 Who Can File A Breach of Contract Lawsuit

 Both individuals and businesses can file claims to resolve breached contracts.
-Whether you’re an entertainer, a member of a homeowner’s association, a commercial tenant, an employee or a small business owner, you have the right to file a claim when another professional or business has broken your contract.
+Whether you’re a business owner, service provider, commercial tenant, or an employee, you have the right to file a claim when another professional or business has broken your contract.